denten-books/plain-text/2-chapter.md

 tempering.
 These are but some of the realities of material text.
 It is text intertwined with machine internals and control code and it is often hermeneutically sealed to resist human interpretation.

+[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).
+See also Johanna Drucker's discussion on "the totalizing drive of the digital" in [@drucker2001, 145].

+## WYSINAWYG (What You See Is Not Always What You Get)

 Give an account of a pixel's passage from keystroke to ink or pixel.
 The vast machinery that brings literature to life hides from the reader's view.